damncabbage/deadname.id.au/_posts/2017-10-07-generating-dates-for-fuzzing-with-elm-test.markdown

     |> Fuzz.andThen (\year -> dateForYear year)
 ```

 ...
-Using it like so (silly examples, but showing passing and failing):
+And how we might use them in some tests.
+They're silly examples, but show passing and failing cases:

 ```haskell
 import Test.Helpers.Dates exposing (dateWithinYearRange)